 Q: Are there social media guidelines or style rules for publications?

 A: University guidelines are coming soon, but for now, please follow your sense of decorum, keeping in mind that your materials represent the college and the university.
 Here's a checklist:

 - take an objective look for appropriate use of images

 - Make sure you're using appropriate terminology and using correct titles of courses, programs, options, majors, departments and college/university entities.

 - Let common sense be your guide to projecting a presence that is positive and culturally aware.

 - Look at it as if you were a stranger to the university.
 Did you include enough information to drive people to your event?

-A note about Universal Design (also known as ADA compliance for websites):
+Universal Design (also known as ADA compliance for websites):

 Each department's webmaster keeps department sites up to date and is responsible for keeping the sites user friendly.
 Web One is structured to make this easy, so don't try to "break the template" and you should be okay.
 If you have questions, the CSUN Universal Design Center has tutorials, information, and the latest news to keep you in compliance.

 If there is information you would like to see linked to this page, please email me.
-Thank you for reading and making use of these guidelines.

 Jean O'Sullivan 818-677-7127